Google Domains Overview – Everything You Need To Know

 Each domain registrar will have its own DNS service, but the problem with this is that not all DNS servers are created equal, and some can have slower response times, which means your page won’t load as fast as it could.

-But with Google Domains, you get to use Google’s Cloud DNS, which is already backed by Google’s infrastructure at no extra cost, so you can be ensured that the DNS servers are high quality.
+But with Google Domains, you get to use Google’s Cloud DNS, which is already backed by Google’s reliable infrastructure at no extra cost, so you can be ensured that the DNS servers are high quality.
 Thus your page will load and run smoothly without paying even more for better loading times.

-Plus you can use Google’s default nameservers for fast global DNS updates.
+Plus, you can use Google’s default nameservers for fast global DNS updates.

 Disadvantages Of Using Google Domains